Keren Yarhi-Milo: Awards and honors

+In June 2026, Yarhi-Milo received an honorary Doctor of the University degree from Queen’s University Belfast for distinction in international and public affairs.

+Scholarship and written works

+Yahri-Milo's research and teaching focus on international security, intelligence, and foreign policy decision-making.
+Her work has contributed to the development of the selective attention framework in the study of international decision-making.

-Yarhi-Milo has written and co-authored articles and essays for magazines and newspapers, including The Atlantic, The New York Times, Foreign Affairs, The Washington Post, International Organization, and International Security.
-She is also on the editorial advisory board of Political Science Quarterly (PSQ).
+Yarhi-Milo has written and co-authored articles and essays for public outlets, including The Atlantic, The New York Times, Foreign Affairs, and The Washington Post.
+Her research has also been published in academic journals, including International Organization and International Security.

+She also serves on the editorial advisory board of Political Science Quarterly (PSQ) and is a series editor for Princeton Studies in International History and Politics.

 Yarhi-Milo has also published three books.